davidchanho/medium-clone/README.md

 - Integration test MongoDB
 - Managed state with Redux Toolkit and used its Redux Hooks to utilize it.
 - Code split routes with React Suspense and Lazy.

 ### Continued development

 I will experiment with other ways of doing things.

 - Implement React Context as state management.
-- Another CSS Framework such as tailwind.css or only use SCSS.
 - Serverless or use another backend such as Django, Laravel or Spring Boot.
-- Styled Components

 ## Author